VasiliBaranov/packing-generation/README.md

 The program allows hard-sphere packing generation and packing post-processing (see the [sphere packing]( http://en.wikipedia.org/wiki/Sphere_packing) and the [random-close packing](http://en.wikipedia.org/wiki/Random_close_pack) wikipedia pages).

-It supports Lubachevsky–Stillinger, Jodrey–Tory, and force-biased generation algorithms; it can calculate the particle insertion probability, Steinhardt Q6 global and local order measures, coordination numbers for non-rattler particles, pair correlation function, structure factor, and reduced pressure after pressure equilibration.
+It supports the Lubachevsky–Stillinger, Jodrey–Tory, and force-biased generation algorithms; it can calculate the particle insertion probability, Steinhardt Q6 global and local order measures, coordination numbers for non-rattler particles, pair correlation function, structure factor, and reduced pressure after pressure equilibration.
 It doesn't require any preinstalled libraries and is multiplatform (Windows/nix).